Speciality Sections

 Coordinator: Dr Miriam Jacobs

-The development of regulations governing products for human and animal exposure, and protection of public health are fundamentally grounded on sound science principles.
-However, ever increasing diversity of scientific innovation continually affects and drives many fields of toxicology, impacting upon regulatory science.
-It’s therefore of major importance that regulations reflect scientific progress, while maintaining their primary role in the protection of public health.
+The development of regulations governing products for human and animal exposure, and protection of public health, are fundamentally grounded on sound science principles.
+It is of major importance that regulations reflect scientific progress, while maintaining their primary role in the protection of public health.
 The Regulatory Toxicology Speciality Section represents members involved in this area, and provides a key forum for exchange of views and advances in the scientific and regulatory arena.
-The topicality and diversity of topics addressed by the Speciality Section is relevant to all sectors of the BTS membership, including those in the pharmaceutical, industrial chemical, food and agrochemical industries.
+The timeliness and diversity of topics addressed by the Speciality Section is relevant to all sectors of the BTS membership, including those in the pharmaceutical, industrial chemical, food and agrochemical industries.
 Similarly, the Speciality Section aims to be a primary conduit between regulatory agencies, industry, research organisations and academia.

 Risk Assessment speciality section